Giskard-AI/giskard-hub/script-docs/index.rst

       :link: hub/sdk/index
       :link-type: doc

-      As a developer, you can use the Hub SDK to interact with the Giskard Hub programmatically.
+      As a developer, you can use an SDK to interact with the Giskard Hub programmatically.

 Open Source
 -----------